Carrier Vs York: Which HVAC Brand To Choose?

 However, one way to know the life expectancy of an HVAC brand is to look at the home warranty terms.

-Also, for your HVAC system to last longer, it has to be well maintained.
+Also, it has to be well-maintained for your HVAC system to last longer.
 Here are things you can do to prolong the life of your HVAC system:

 Clean Your Outside Unit

-Debris can easily accumulate around your outside unit.
-Make sure to check and clean your system often so it can last longer.
+Debris can quickly accumulate around your outside unit.
+Check and clean your system often so it can last longer.

 Clear Out Clogs

-This is an easy-to-do task that prevents mold and algae from building up in your system.
-All you have to do is mix bleach and a cup of water, then pour it into the AC condenser drain to eliminate the buildup.
+This easy-to-do task prevents mold and algae from building up in your system.
+You must mix bleach and a cup of water, then pour it into the AC condenser drain to eliminate the buildup.

 Clean Or Change Your Filter